Expand To Show Full Article

 Be patient! (plural)

-Paziente has only two forms because adjectives ending in -e in Italian remain unchanged for both genders, but have to agree with the number (singular/plural) of the noun they describe.
+Paziente has only two forms because adjectives ending in -e in Italian remain unchanged for both genders, but must match the number (singular/plural) of the noun they describe.

 SingularPlural